-Dr. Teresita I. Barcelo, the new dean of the College of Nursing has been awarded as "2012 Outstanding Woman Leader in Manila in the field of Education" by the City of Manila and Soroptimist International, Sampaloc Chapter on May 26, 2012.
+Dr. Teresita I. Barcelo, the new dean of the College of Nursing was awarded as "2012 Outstanding Woman Leader in Manila in the field of Education" by the City of Manila and Soroptimist International, Sampaloc Chapter on May 26, 2012.

-Dr. Olivia M. Limuaco, Dean of the School of Pharmacy has been appointed as Secretary General by the Federation of Asian Pharmaceutical Association (FAPA) and was elected as Vice President for Luzon of the Philippine Pharmacists Association (PPhA).
+Dr. Olivia M. Limuaco, Dean of the School of Pharmacy was appointed as Secretary General by the Federation of Asian Pharmaceutical Association (FAPA) and was elected as Vice President for Luzon of the Philippine Pharmacists Association (PPhA).

-Dr. Charito M. Bermido, Dean of the College of Medical Technology was again elected as Board member and PRO of the Philippine Association of Schools of Medical Technology and Public Health, Inc. (PASMETH) and the over-all chair of 41st Annual Convention of PASMETH.
+Dr. Charito M. Bermido, Dean of the College of Medical Technology was again elected to the Philippine Association of Schools of Medical Technology and Public Health, Inc. (PASMETH) Board and was elected PRO and chair of 41st Annual Convention of PASMETH.